soulbliss/cursor-intro/content/tips/mcp-postgres.md

 tools: ["postgres"]
 ---

+## Introduction

+The MCP protocol allows cursor agent to interact with your postgres server in a read only mode.

-The Model Context Protocol (MCP) allows Cursor to connect directly to your data sources.
-With the Postgres MCP server, you can query and analyze your Postgres database right from within Cursor.
+You can utlize it query and analyze your Postgres database right within Cursor.

 ## Installation